selfbus/software-arm-lib/firmware_updater/updater/source/README.md

     --statistic                             show more statistic data
 ```
 ## Common use cases:
-Recommended for new firmware versions if UID is unknown (requires active Prog. mode to unlock device):
+Recommended for new firmware versions if UID is unknown (requires active programming mode to unlock the device):
 ```
 java -jar SB_updater-x.xx-all.jar <ip address of KNX/IP GW> -fileName "out8-bcu1.hex" -nat
 ```